Skip to main content

 According to Harvard Health Publishing, Tai Chi trains your proprioception.
 That's your ability to sense your body's position in space.
 It also builds your muscle strength and flexibility.
 Strengthening your upper and lower limbs, as well as the core muscles of your back and abdomen.
 All this helps you recover from stumbling more easily, so you end up less afraid of falling.
 And feeling more confident makes it even less likely you'll fall.

-Learn more about exercise for falls prevention and balance exercises you can try at home.
+You can learn more about exercise for falls prevention and balance exercises to try at home with LiveUp.

 Read less...